-In terms of drinks, we were given bottles of water to keep with us, got drinks with every meal and could always ask for more.
+In terms of drinks, we were given bottles of water to keep with us, got drinks with every meal, and could always ask for more water, orange juice etc.

 I was very happy with my meals.
 The low-fat meals were light and flavorful.
-Boyfriend thought his regular meals were okay.
+My ex thought his regular meals were okay.